 Nature and Purpose of Reserves :

 (a) Securities Premium is used to record the Premium on Issue of Shares.
-The same is utilised in accordance with the provisions of Section 52 of the Companies Act, 2013.
+The same is utilised in accordance with the Provisions of Section 52 of the Companies Act, 2013.

 17.1 Rupee Term Loan from a Bank is secured by the first pari-passu charge over all movable Property, Plant and Equipment of the Company, both present and future, first pari-passu charge over Land and Building of the Company situated at Visakhapatnam, both present and future, and second pari-passu charge over Current Assets of the Company, both present and future.
-The interest rate on such term loan is 150 basis points over 3 months Treasury Bill and is repayable in 20 equal quarterly instalments after one year of moratorium period from the date of first disbursement.
+The interest rate on such term loan is 150 basis points over 3 months Treasury Bill and is repayable in 20 equal quarterly installments after one year of moratorium period from the date of first disbursement.

 17.2 Rupee Term Loan from another Bank is secured by the first pari-passu charge over all movable Property, Plant and Equipment of the Company, and second pari-passu charge over Current Assets of the Company.
-The interest rate on such term loan is 190 basis points over RBI Repo rate and is repayable in 20 equal quarterly instalments after one year of moratorium period from the date of first disbursement.
+The interest rate on such Term Loan is 190 basis points over RBI Repo rate and is repayable in 20 equal quarterly instalments after one year of moratorium period from the date of first disbursement.

 The Company has also satisfied all Debt Covenants prescribed in terms of Bank Loans.
 The Company has not defaulted on any loans payable.

 20.1 Working Capital and Packing Credit Loans from Banks are secured by hypothecation of Raw Materials, Stock-in-Process, Finished Goods, Consumables, Spares, Stores, Receivables and Other Current Assets both present and future on pari passu basis and second charge over all Movable Property, Plant and Equipment of the Company on pari passu basis.
+Average Interest rate is around 6.70% per annum.

-20.2 The Company has been sanctioned Working Capital limits in excess of Rupees Five Crores in aggregate from Banks on the basis of security as mentioned in Note 20.1 above.
-The revised intimations in respect of amounts reported in Quarterly Returns/Statements filed by the Company with such Banks are in agreement with the Unaudited Books of Account of the Company.
-The Company has satisfied all Debt Covenants prescribed in Terms of Bank Loans.
-The Company has not defaulted on any loans payable.
+20.2 The Company has been sanctioned Working Capital limits in excess of Rs.
+Five Crores in aggregate from Banks on the basis of security as mentioned in Note 20.1 above.
+The revised intimations in respect of amounts reported in Quarterly Returns/Statements filed by the Company with such Banks are in agreement with the Audited/Unaudited Books of Account of the Company.

-29.1 The Company has recognised in the Standalone Statement of Profit and Loss for the year ended March 31, 2025 an amount of ' 292.98 (March 31,2024 : ' 246.13) as expenses under Defined Contribution Plans.
+29.1 The Company has recognised an amount of ' 410.67 (March 31,2025 : ' 292.98) as Expenses for Defined Contribution Plans in the Standalone Statement of Profit and Loss for the year ended March 31,2026.

 29.2 Provident Fund (Funded)